 As an example of low-budget filmmaking, it's actually pretty effective.

 Every penny (what few of them they had) is up on the screen.

-And, the idea to utilize the then-popular Wham-O Air Blaster toy guns as Martian weapons was either a stroke of marketing genius or clever use of limited funds.
+And the use of the then-popular Wham-O Air Blaster toy guns as the Martian weapons was either a stroke of marketing genius or clever use of limited funds.
 Either way, sales of the guns shot thru the roof after the film hit the kiddie matinee circuit!

 If you're between 3-9 years old, the flick's a lot of fun.

 If you're between 10 and whatever the local drinking age is, it'll drive you nuts, especially the theme song!

 If you're over the local drinking age, do so before watching!
 It's available on a host of public domain dvds as well as one of the Mystery Science Theatre 3000 snarkfests.

 And you just knew we at Atomic Kommie Comics™ were going to include Santa Claus Conquers the Martians in our Cool Christmas collection on stuff including kid and adult sweatshirts and hoodies, mugs and coasters, tree ornaments, and greeting cards!

 BTW: The image is from the comic book tie-in.
 There was also a single of the theme, a spoken-word LP album of the movie's dialogue, and a novelization!

 Now I can't get that damn theme our of my head..."Hoo-ray for Santy Claus..."
 AARRRGGGHHH!